 Image © Ty Lim

 Milan maintained its fashionable reputation in the nineties, thanks in part to the popularity of established local fashion house Prada’s new ready to wear collection.
 Following the opulence of the 1980s, the main aesthetic in this era was a paired down look.
 Rich colours became less popular in favour of subtle nude shades and monochrome designs, while fabrics grew evermore experimental.

 Image © CervelliInFuga

-Today the city’s famous fashion district is bordered by Via Montenapoleone, Via Manzoni, Corso Venezia and Via della Spiga.
-It’s here that you’ll find all the big fashion house names, side by side with smaller specialist boutiques from up and coming new designers.
-Among these splendid streets you’ll also discover of Milan’s prestigious palaces such as Palazzo Morando, which is now home to the city’s fashion museum.
-Alternatively, head to Porta Nuova, the city’s coolest fashion hub for all the latest looks.
+The city’s famous fashion district is firmly established between Via Montenapoleone, Via Manzoni, Corso Venezia and Via della Spiga.
+It’s here you’ll find all the big fashion house names, side by side with smaller specialist boutiques from up and coming new designers.
+Among these splendid streets you’ll also discover Milan’s prestigious palaces such as Palazzo Morando, which became home to the city’s fashion museum in 2010.

 Image © Andrea Parisi

 Now more than ever fashion is focussing on sustainability and responsible innovation.
 As awareness continues to grow around making ‘green purchases’, garments made from faux leather, organic cotton and biodegradable and recycled materials are set to be the centre of attention.
 Big Italian brands leading the way include Giorgio Armani, Gucci and Prada.
 Alternatively, head to the cool Porta Nuova district for all the latest looks from lesser-known names.

 View the latest issue of Collect, our bi-annual magazine featuring a curated mix of culture, art and lifestyle, together with the latest news from Dorchester Collection hotels.Discover more